-At 30 June 2014, an estimated 9 260 (14.0%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
-The heat map below shows the residential locations 10 for our employees.
+At 30 June 2014, an estimated 260 (14.0%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
+The heat map below shows the residential locations for our employees.

-9 This figure is an estimate as six suburbs are partly within the City of Sydney LGA and records were assigned to either the City or a neighbouring LGA using a proportion based on publicly available spatial population data
+&lt;sup>9 This figure is an estimate as six suburbs are partly within the City of Sydney LGA and records were assigned to either the City or a neighbouring

 LGA using a proportion based on publicly available spatial population data.
 This heat map shows the distribution of employee residential locations across LGAs in the Sydney region and beyond.
 It was produced with employee residential suburb and postcode records (employee details and actual addresses were not used).
 The inner circles are within each LGA; the outer circles have been shifted, e.g. Newcastle, Blue Mountains, etc.